 In the Riverlands

-King-in-the-north Robb and his advisors meet with Lothar and Black Walder Frey to discuss an alliance for his planned attack on Casterly Rock.
-The Freys carry their lord's demands for an alliance, which includes a formal apology from Robb, the castle Harrenhal and all of its lands and incomes, and for Edmure to marry Roslin, one of Lord Frey's daughters.
+Robb Stark, the King in the North, and his advisors meet with Lothar and Black Walder Frey to discuss an alliance for Robb's planned attack on Casterly Rock.
+The Freys carry their lord's demands for an alliance, which includes a formal apology from Robb, the castle Harrenhal and all of its lands and incomes, and for Edmure to marry Roslin, one of Lord Walder Frey's daughters.
 Edmure is reluctant to marry a woman he has never met, but eventually agrees to go through with the arrangement.

-At Harrenhal, Lord Roose Bolton has dinner with Jamie and Brienne.
-Bolton tells Jaime he will send him to King's Landing on the condition that Jaime swear to tell his father that Bolton had nothing to do with his maiming.
-Jaime assumes that Brienne will accompany him, but Bolton intends to keep her with him, under arrest for abetting treason.
+At Harrenhal, Lord Roose Bolton has dinner with Jaime and Brienne.
+Roose tells Jaime he will send him to King's Landing on the condition that Jaime swear to tell his father that Roose had nothing to do with his maiming.
+Jaime assumes that Brienne will accompany him, but Lord Bolton intends to keep her with him, under arrest for abetting treason.

 In the North

 Tension rises at camp between Osha and Meera Reed before Bran defuses the situation.
 Jojen experiences a seizure while sleeping, and Meera explains they are caused by his visions.
 Jojen then tells Bran that in his vision he saw Jon Snow with the wildlings.

 Elsewhere, a captor awakens Theon Greyjoy to continue torturing him.
 The boy threatens to remove Theon's little finger if he cannot guess his true identity and their current location.
 After several attempts, Theon guesses that he is a Karstark.
 His torturer acts for a moment as if the guess was right, but he begins flaying Theon's finger, telling him that he was lying.
 Theon eventually gives in and begs his torturer to remove his finger.